A robust and stable hybrid neural network/finite element method for 2D flows that generalizes to different geometries: Experiment details

 \section{Experiment details}

 The large scale experiments used sq4, sq6, ro3, ro5 and ro9, simulated for 950 steps, as training sets.
 For the initial training data, we employed a noise schedule with strength $\sigma=0.02$ and probability determined by $c = 16$.
 The initial training also included an empty channel with a large cavity at the bottom.
-While we did not investigate its impact in detail, the simpler flow of the cavity case made it less interesting and it was consequently not included for replay generation.
-As validation set we used sq9, ro6, ro1($\nu=0.001$) without noise augmentation and ro1($\sigma=0.04, c=1$) to select the best neural network during training.
-Additional sets with other meshes where evaluated during validation but which did not factor into the selection.
+However, the simpler flow of the cavity case made it less interesting and since its impact was negligible it was not included for replay generation.
+In total, removing samples from the 50 warmup steps, this yielded \num{3.6e7} unique samples for initial training.
+After truncating the simulations to 650 steps for the replays, roughly \num{4.5e7} samples where gathered for one training epoch.
+As validation set we used sq9, ro6, ro1 and ro1 with noise augmentation ($\sigma=0.04, c=1$) to select the best neural network during training, resulting in \num{1.2e7} samples.
+Additional sets with other meshes where evaluated during validation and thus counted in the training time, but did not factor into the selection.